Amir-Rastkhadiv/easy-trip/README.md

 Last but not least, the developer/owner of this website has incorporated design and technology to produce an excellent website using User Experience Design (UXD).
 The development of a captivating website follows the principles, standards, and professional advice provided by South Devon University Centre College and the Code Institute.

-We offer [ Easy Trip](https://amir-rastkhadiv.github.io/easy-trip/)planning for your holiday.
+We offer [Easy Trip](https://amir-rastkhadiv.github.io/easy-trip/) planning for your holiday.

 ## TABLE OF CONTENTS: